Skip to content

 mean_count Mean number of contacts per person from this network.

-degree_variants Optional list of {probability, count} overrides — gives a subset of people a different contact count.
+degree_variants Optional list of {probability, count} overrides, giving a subset of people a different contact count.

 storage_key Where contacts are stored on the person.
 Multiple networks sharing the same key are merged (deduplicated).